An Introduction to Stochastic PDEs: Linear SPDEs / Stochastic Convolutions

 \begin{proof} Since $Q_t = A_t A_t^*$, we can use polar decomposition \cite[Thm~VI.10]{ReedSimon} to find an isometry $J_t$ of $(\ker A_t)^\perp \subset \CH$ (which extends to $\CH$ by setting $J_t x = 0$ for $x \in \ker A_t$) such that $Q_t^{1/2} = A_t J_t$.

-Alternatively, one can show that, in the situation of Theorem~\ref{theo:imageGaussian}, the Cameron-Martin space of $\tilde \mu = A^*\mu$ is given by the image under $A$ of the Cameron-Martin space of $\mu$.
+Alternatively, one can show that, in the situation of Theorem~\ref{theo:imageGaussian}, the Cameron--Martin space of $\tilde \mu = A^*\mu$ is given by the image under $A$ of the Cameron--Martin space of $\mu$.
 This follows from Proposition~\ref{prop:defRmu} since, as a consequence of the definition of the push-forward of a measure, the composition with $A$ yields an isometry between $L^2(\CB,\mu)$ and $L^2(\CB, \tilde \mu)$. \end{proof}

 One case where it is straightforward to check whether $S(t)$ maps $\CH$ into the image of $Q_t^{1/2}$ is the following:

 \begin{example} Consider the case where $\CK = \CH$, $L$ is selfadjoint, and there exists a function $f \colon \R \to \R_+$ such that $Q = f(L)$.
 (This identity should be interpreted in the sense of the functional calculus already mentioned in Theorem~\ref{theo:SD}.)